iot2018wt/sis-iot/CFP1.md

 TOPICS
 =======================================

-Relevant topics of interest include the use, development, and standardization, of Linked Data and Semantic Web technologies for solving semantic interoperability issues along the following lines:
+Relevant topics of interest include the development and use of (ontology) standards for solving semantic interoperability issues along the following lines:

 - Cross-cutting IoT semantic interoperability approaches reusing standards
 - Use cases and implementations from pilots, innovation and research projects